Bios-Marcel/discordemojimap/README.md

 ## Usage

-The usage is quite simple, you just pass your inputstring and it replaces all valid cemoji sequences.
+The usage is quite simple, you just pass your input string and it replaces all valid emoji sequences with their respective emojis.

 ```go
 package main